 We had also started to talk about what we were going to do next after selling Bella Bridesmaid.
 We’ve always tried to be conscious consumers.
 We try to buy domestically and to shop locally when we can.
 So, the idea of making a product domestically really appealed to us, but we didn’t know what that product was.

 It was Nick who finally said, “Now that you are vegan you’ve been thinking more about your clothes”.
-I needed to replace certain items, such as, shoes and handbags, I found it difficult to find exactly what I wanted in a handbag: a crossbody that converts to a clutch, and a big sturdy tote with a laptop compartment.
-I had about 4 vegan handbags in mind and that’s where Filbert began.
+I needed to replace certain items, such as, shoes and handbags with vegan alternatives.
+I found it difficult to find exactly what I wanted in a handbag like a crossbody that converts to a clutch, and a big sturdy tote with a laptop compartment.
+When we started, I had about 4 designs in mind.
+That’s where Filbert began.

 Business & Marriage